Close Menu

 Inflation is back on the rise, reaching 3% in January 2025.
 This increase was driven by higher service-sector costs, rising food prices, and VAT reinstatement on private school fees.
 Inflation is forecasted to hit 3.3% by Q3 2025, fueled by energy price hikes and rising labour costs.

 Despite these challenges, core inflation is expected to ease later in the year, allowing the Bank of England to continue cutting interest rates.
 Analysts predict that the BoE’s policy rate will fall to 3.75% by the end of 2025, with the next 25-basis-point cut expected in May.
+Businesses struggling to manage tax compliance amid these economic shifts can benefit from professional VAT returns services to ensure accuracy and avoid penalties.

 UK Economic Outlook For 2025 – Final Thoughts!